ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-12-installing-chocolatey.md

 Installing Chocolatey
 --

-To install Chocolatey, go to chocolatey.org/install and follow the instructions provided.
+To install Chocolatey, go to [the Chocolatey website](https://chocolatey.org/install) and follow the instructions provided.

 Using Chocolatey
 --